 That included allegations of abuse of adolescents as well as pre-pubescent children.

 But if you consider just pre-pubescent children, the figure drops to between 1-2% according to Prof Philip Jenkins from the Institute of Studies of Religion at Baylor University in Texas.
 This corresponds, more or less, with the figure attributed to the Pope.

 "If he was using a different word like 'abusive clergy' then I think he would be going for a higher figure," says Jenkins.

 The John Jay College study is not perfect, though.
 For some reason, 40% of the allegations referred to abuse said to have been carried out in a six-year period between 1975-1980.

-It seems unlikely that cases of paedophilia in the clergy would have been so heavily concentrated in one period.
+It seems unlikely that cases of child abuse in the clergy would have been so heavily concentrated in one period.
 Furthermore, even if there was a peak in the 1970s, a lot of the perpetrators are probably no longer active in the church.

-All we can confidently say is that, firstly, the figures are imperfect - both for Catholic clergy and the general population.
-And secondly, that these imperfect figures are in the same ballpark.More from the Magazine
+All we can confidently say is that the figures are imperfect - both for the number of active paedophiles among the Catholic clergy and the number of paedophiles in the general population and they are very difficult to compare.More from the Magazine

 In the late 1970s and early 1980s, the Paedophile Information Exchange publicly campaigned for the age of consent to be axed or lowered - the group was well known and was affiliated to the National Council for Civil Liberties - now Liberty.
 How did the network operate so openly?